hannobraun/stuff/README.md

 # Playground

 A personal playground for various experiments.
+Here I work on whatever I happen to be in the mood for at the time.
+No expectation of ever finishing anything.

 ## License